MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionOmaUri.md

 ## DESCRIPTION

-The **New-CMGlobalConditionOmaUri** cmdlet creates an Oma Uri type global condition in Microsoft System Center Configuration Manager.
+The **New-CMGlobalConditionOmaUri** cmdlet creates an Oma Uri type global condition in Configuration Manager.

-A global condition is a setting or expression in System Center Configuration Manager that you can use to specify how System Center Configuration Manager provides and deploys an application to clients.
+A global condition is a setting or expression in Configuration Manager that you can use to specify how Configuration Manager provides and deploys an application to clients.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.